dhaval055/backorder-prediction/README.md

 Problem Statement
 1. Do a complete EDA in the python notebook file
 2. Build a solution design architecture for end to end solution starting from data ingestion to deployment with a detail documentation.
-3. Deploy the end to end automated solution to AWS.
-4. Create a user interface for bulk testing uploaded through excel sheet and for a single record entry both.
-5. Maintain log for each and every prediction request into any database
-6. Create a low level documentation for end to end solution and deployment
-7. Define a retraining approach in your documentation
-8. Create an end to end video of the working of the project

 On the basis of the given data in the features column and target column, you have to build a model which will be able to predict whether an order for a given product can go on backorder or not.